 The Power of a Simple Letter

 In 2016, Chuck Palahniuk published a sequel to his cult masterpiece Fight Club.
-Rather than publish the story as a follow-up novel, Fight Club 2 was produced a comic book series.
+Rather than publish the story as a follow-up novel, Fight Club 2 was produced as a comic book series.

 When it came time to decide who to collaborate with on the covers for the series, Palahniuk chose artist and writer David Mack.

 In 1999, after seeing the Fight Club film, Mack contacted Palahniuk by way of a good ol' fashioned paper and pen letter.
-A relationship through correspondence was struck up, which eventually burgeoned into a long-term friendship.
+This letter incited a relationship through written correspondence between the two, which eventually burgeoned into a long-term friendship.

 Fifteen years after that initial letter, Mack collaborated with Palahniuk on the sequel to his most famous and successful book.